Glimmerings

 According to Shí’a belief, the Imáms

 are divinely appointed successors to Prophet Muhammad, serving as his earthly representatives and endowed with spiritual perfection.
-The region around Baghdad contains four cities of great importance to the Shí’a (Karbalá’
+The region around Baghdad contains four cities of great importance to the Shí’a because of their association with the Imáms.
+These cities are: Karbalá’

 , Najaf